jcasts/kronk/README.txt

 == FUTURE:

-* Line numbered and colored output.
+* Line numbered and custom diff output.

 * Auto-queryer with optional param randomizing.

 * Support for test suites.

+* Support for proxies, ssl, and http auth.

 == SYNOPSIS: